SimonFinney/simonfinney.github.io/content/articles/high-fidelity-solution.md

 smartphone, I inevitably ended up conforming to Google's [material design]([https://www.google.com/design/spec/material-design/introduction]) guidelines in places, incorporating appropriate interface elements where necessary to ensure the application felt right.

-However, as discussed in my post on
+However, as discussed in my article on
 [design languages and pattern libraries](../design-languages-pattern-libraries#yelp-styleguide), I also wanted to apply bright, clear, and engaging aesthetics to the designs without distracting the audience from their current task.